The New Drake Songs Have Fallen Off

 Can Drake, the self-proclaimed king of hip-hop fall off?
 Old hip-hop heads will tell you “Nah;” not because he can’t fall off, but because you have to have been a talented MC first.
 But even they might agree that the new drake songs are weaker than the usual batch.

 To new hip-hop heads, however, it seems self-evident that the rapper is phoning it in with his new material.

-“Toosie Slide” is one of the laziest tracks Drake has ever put out, and it’s accompanied with an even lazier dance routine (right foot up, left foot slide, left foot up, right foot slide).
+“Tootsie Slide” is one of the laziest tracks Drake has ever put out, and it’s accompanied by an even lazier dance routine (right foot up, left foot slide, left foot up, right foot slide).

 And his recent single “Laugh Now Cry Later” featuring up and comer Lil Durk for all but 20 seconds.
 The track itself is competent compared to other new Drake songs, but that’s where much of its problems stem from.

 Yes, these new Drake songs are bad, and some are worse than others.
 However, Drake’s downfall isn’t going to be a major event, it’s a slow-motion suicide.

 Ever since 2016’s “Views” — when much of the internet made fun of the Toronto native for photoshopping himself onto the CN Tower — Drake’s effort has steadily declined.
 The rapper has showcased his laziness on every project since then.